Ariyohalder2007/JarvisPython/README.md

 ## You can Add Recipeints in the contact dictionary on line 114
 Like {"name":"his email", "another person":"his email"}
 You can add many People as you want.
+## In order to Run:
+You have to install Python
+And other modules:
+**Run these Commands to install them** pip install pyttsx3 pip install speechRecognition pip install wikipedia pip install pyAudio pip install win32